Welcome back to WhatAWanderousWorld!

 10. Don’t Give Up!

 In the beginning, things are super stressful, I’m not going to lie to you… DON’T GIVE UP!
-I wanted to give up so many times; the stress was too much, I wasn’t happy, I super overwhelmed, and I felt STUCK!
+I wanted to give up so many times; the stress was too much, I wasn’t happy, I was super overwhelmed, and I just felt STUCK!
 I never talked to Nick about any of it until it was too much and I was ready to go..
+(Luckily we were able to work it out and make some changes.)
 Don’t make the mistakes I did..
 Don’t give up.
 If you love him/her and if you love those kids, open your mouth about issues that you’re having and don’t give up!
 Once you “find that groove” it is SO worth it!
 And be patient, it took us a year to figure everything out.
 It will come. 🙂

 *I’m in no way saying “stay in your relationship no matter what for the family”.
 If you are super unhappy, you and you’re spouse are trying everything possible, and things just aren’t getting better, don’t put yourself or your family through that.
 Let go.
 Everyone deserves to be happy!
 If possible, keep things on friendly terms!
 (Especially if you had a connection with the kids: kids can never have too many people to love them!).
 Also if you’re in an abusive situation, don’t be afraid, you are stronger than you believe.
 You can walk away.
 If you need help doing so, please call 1(800)799-7233.